cjyuan/cyf-notes/itd.md

 However, if filters are applied to all relevant columns, then reordering ensures that the data across all columns remains properly aligned.

 ---
+You missed implementing these filtering criteria:
+  - Condition 2: Date is between 1 June 2024 and 31 December 2024
+- Use a filter to order the rows by Date in ascending order

+---
+You applied the filters to the wrong row.
+Consequently, the headers were also filtered out.

+---
 ### Step 4
 The page looks great.